wangtz19/NetMamba/README.md

 ```
 Note that you should replace variable in the `< >` format with your actual values.

+## Checkpoint
+The pre-trained checkpoint of NetMamba is available for download on our [huggingface repo](https://huggingface.co/wangtz/NetMamba).
+Feel free to access it at your convenience.
+If you require any other type of checkpoints, please contact us via [email](wangtz23@mails.tsinghua.edu.cn).

 ## Citation
 ```
 @misc{wang2024netmamba,